Skip to content

 Three conditions make checkpointing worse than the alternative:

-• SAST blind spots: Naive SAST gating increases latent degradation (SCAFFOLD-CEGIS measured 12.5% → 20.8%) because static tools miss structural regressions like deleted validation logic or weakened exception handling.
+• SAST blind spots: naive SAST gating increases latent degradation (SCAFFOLD-CEGIS measured 12.5% to 20.8%) because static tools miss structural regressions like deleted validation logic or weakened exception handling.

-• Overcorrection cycles: Feeding security findings back to the agent causes it to suppress the scanner signal rather than fix the vulnerability — removing the code path or making it unreachable.
+• Overcorrection cycles: feeding security findings back to the agent makes it suppress the scanner signal rather than fix the vulnerability, by removing the code path or making it unreachable.

-• Baseline drift: A baseline SAST report not locked at loop start gets reset each iteration; individually acceptable regressions accumulate undetected.
+• Baseline drift: a baseline SAST report not locked at loop start gets reset each iteration, so individually acceptable regressions accumulate undetected.

 Key Takeaways